Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 ## Player collision detection with Enemies

-The `Player` actually does not seek out collision detection with enemies -- instead each `Enemy` class will seek out a collision detection aganist the player.
+The `Player` actually does not seek out collision detection with enemies -- instead each `Enemy` class will seek out a collision detection against the player.
 This allows an `Enemy` to specify to the `Player` class what to do upon being touched.
-For example, the enemies in the game (coming from the generic `Enemy` class) call the `Player` class's `hurtPlayer` method upon intersecting with the player, and the `Player` can then determine how it "hurts" itself (as of now, the player dies and it's a game over).
+For example, the enemies in the game (coming from the generic `Enemy` class) call the `Player` class's `hurtPlayer` method upon intersecting with the player
+(assuming it didn't get stomped), and the `Player` can then determine how it "hurts" itself.

 ## Player collision detection with NPCs